Roberta Alexander

-Life and career
+Early life and career

 Alexander was born in Lynchburg, Virginia, on March 3, 1949.
 Her parents had both studied music at Virginia State College with Undine Smith Moore.
 Her mother was a soprano, and her father was a choral conductor.
 She grew up in Yellow Springs, Ohio, where her family moved when she was age two.
 Her father directed choirs at Wilberforce University.
 She appeared on stage first at age eight in Weill's musical Lost in the Stars.

-Alexander studied music at Central State University and the University of Michigan in Ann Arbor, completing as a master of art in 1971.
+Alexander studied music at Central State University and the University of Michigan in Ann Arbor, completing a master of music degree in 1971.
 She then moved to the Netherlands at age 23, where she studied at the Royal Conservatory of The Hague with Herman Woltman.
 She made her debut at the Dutch National Opera in 1975 in a students performance, as Fanny in Rossini's La cambiale di matrimonio.
 Later that year she created the role of Bubikopf in the world premiere of Viktor Ullmann's Der Kaiser von Atlantis.
 Other early roles with that house included Princess Ninetta in Prokofiev's The Love for Three Oranges, the Second Woodnymph in Dvorak's Rusalka, and the Fifth maid in Strauss's Elektra.
 She created roles, in Hans Kox's Dorian Gray in 1977, and in Peter Schat's Houdini in 1981.
 Her first lead role there was in 1979 Pamina in Mozart's Die Zauberflöte, followed by Marzelline in Beethoven's Fidelio in 1981 and the title roles of Verdi's La traviata in 1984.
 She performed with the Dutch National Ballet in Life in 1979 and Vier letzte Lieder in 1981, in choreographies by Rudi van Dantzig.
+She stated she found more freedom as a Black performer in the Netherlands than in the United States.
 Her career took off in Switzerland from 1978.

 In 1980, Alexander made her American debut as Pamina in Mozart's The Magic Flute with the Houston Grand Opera.
 That same year she first performed at the San Francisco Opera as the Witch/Anne Sexton in Conrad Susa's Transformations.
 At the Santa Fe Opera, she performed her first title role in 1981, Strauss's Daphne conducted by John Crosby.
 She appeared in Mozart roles with the Zürich Opera, first as Elettra in Idomeneo in 1982, conducted by Nikolaus Harnoncourt who was the first to see her fit for that dramatic role rather than Ilia.
 He cast her as Fiordiligi in Così fan tutte directed by Jean-Pierre Ponnelle, after Lucia Popp became ill a few week into rehearsals.
 In 1989, she portrayed the Countess Almaviva in Le nozze di Figaro in 1989.